top of page

 Theological Term: justification

-Time Frame: past tense
+Timeframe: past tense

-I like to call the born-again moment "entry-level salvation"; we enter the front gate of the kingdom for the very first time.
 Jesus said, "I am the gate; whoever enters through me will be saved" (Jn 10:9).
 A few verses later He says, "I give them eternal life, and they shall never perish" (v28).
 Jesus is saying the born-again experience saves a person once and for all from the ultimate penalty of sin--perishing in Gehenna (Lk 13:3,5, Ro 6:23, Rev 20:15).
 The Biblical term for this is justification.
 It is framed in the past tense as a finished work in our spirit.

 Acts 13:39 (NKJV, underline mine): ...everyone who believes is justified from all things...